NuclearPhoenixx/Lightmeter/README.md

 ## Hardware Prototype

-To Do
+To Do: Waiting for the new version of the protoype.

 ## Software Features

 * Arbitrary time interval for measurements
-* FAT32 filesystem for uSD Card
+* FAT32 filesystem for any uSD Card
 * Custom file name for the data log file(s)
 * Custom max file size.
 If the size limit is reached, the system will continue to log to another file appending a number to the new file name, e.g. "LOG1.TXT".
 This is used to not overflow the FAT32 file limit and to not crash any software because of too large files
+* JSON formatted data (see [data structure](https://github.com/Phoenix1747/Lightmeter#data-structure))
 * LED feedback about the status (e.g. errors)
+* Automatic retries, gain/timing scaling and error correction

-## Flash The Software
+## Preparing The Lightmeter

-To Do
+To Do: This will explain how to flash the software using the Arduino IDE and an ICSP programmer such as the USBasp.
+In addition, this will show you how to prepare your uSD card.

+## Data Structure

+To Do: This will show you how the JSON data is formatted and saved onto the uSD card so that you know how to evaluate the data.

 ## Comparison